Principal Clients + Communications

-Bachelor of Architecture, RMIT
+Bachelor of Architecture, RMIT University

 With 30 years of experience in Australia and Europe, Ruth Wilson’s diverse and accomplished career has seen her manage large, complex projects and direct multidisciplinary teams towards buildings and places that exist at the forefront of innovative design.

-A recurring theme in Ruth’s projects is development within large existing precincts – be it university campuses, hospitals, training facilities, airports or on significant urban sites such as the State Library Victoria.
+A recurring theme in Ruth’s projects is development within large existing precincts – be it university campuses, airports or on significant urban sites such as the State Library Victoria.
 Working with existing assets, including heritage-listed buildings, and designing for ongoing operation during construction, utilises Ruth’s lateral thinking and collaborative skills.